RobyKoeswojo/Indonesia-AI/Sentiment-Analysis/README.md

 - Try using other machine learning algorithms (not deep learning algorithms) for this use case, and fix the overfitting issue
 - Run error analysis on the predicted results, and focus on fixing from the most misclassified class

+This sentiment analysis task is part of the projects done during NLP bootcamp at Indonesia AI.
+Other projects during the NLP bootcamp can be found at https://github.com/RobyKoeswojo/Indonesia-AI